-An effective board focuses on five key areas:
+An effective board focuses on these key areas:

 - community leadership I - community engagement